 To add the Create Object component to your app in Uiflow:

-- 1.Click Logic to display the Logic panel.
+- 1.Select Pages and click Logic to enter the Logic view.

 - 2.Locate the Create Object component in the Libraries panel.

 - 3.Drag-and-drop the Create Object component into your application.

 - 4.Define the object's fields by adding nodes in the States tab of the quick selection menu, naming them, and setting their types.